 Here, we have allowed search engine crawlers to index our files in the uploads folder.

-We have disallowed them from indexing plugins and wp-admin folder.
+We have disallowed them from indexing plugins and the wp-admin folder.

 Finally, we have provided a URL to our sitemap.